ienissei/frenchlaw/README.md

 This work has the LPPL status "author-maintained"

-The work `frenchkaw` comprises the following files:
+The work `frenchlaw` comprises the following files:

 - `frenchlaw.cls`
 - `frenchlaw-dev.sty`